monyarm/NovelVM/doc/docportal/advanced_topics/understand_audio.rst

 General MIDI device emulation (FluidSynth)
 *************************************************

-If the ScummVM you're using has libfluidsynth support it will be able to play MIDI music by using the FluidSynth emulator if set as the **Preferred device** or **Music device**, or if specified in the MIDI tab when **Preferred device** or **Music device** is set to **<default>** and ScummVM chooses General MIDI output automatically.
+If the NovelVM you're using has libfluidsynth support it will be able to play MIDI music by using the FluidSynth emulator if set as the **Preferred device** or **Music device**, or if specified in the MIDI tab when **Preferred device** or **Music device** is set to **<default>** and NovelVM chooses General MIDI output automatically.

-You will have to specify a SoundFont in the MIDI tab for ScummVM to use FluidSynth.
+You will have to specify a SoundFont in the MIDI tab for NovelVM to use FluidSynth.
 MIDI is like digital sheet music; it needs a library of sound samples known as a SoundFont to draw from to synthesize music.
-See the `ScummVM forum <https://forums.scummvm.org/viewtopic.php?t=14541>`_ for an example of a great SoundFont.
+See the `NovelVM forum <https://forums.novelvm.org/viewtopic.php?t=14541>`_ for an example of a great SoundFont.

-The default output volume from FluidSynth can be fairly low, so ScummVM automatically sets the gain to get a stronger signal.
+The default output volume from FluidSynth can be fairly low, so NovelVM automatically sets the gain to get a stronger signal.
 Use the :ref:`MIDI gain <gain>` setting to further adjust this.

 The processor requirements for FluidSynth are quite high; a fast CPU is recommended.